JimmyAx/qubes-vpn-exclude/README.md

 Upon startup of the ProxyVM iptable rules are added to exclude the ipsets `qubes-vpn-exclude-4` (for IPv4) and `qubes-vpn-exclude-6` (for IPv6) from the forced VPN tunnel.
-By default these ipsets are empty and therefore no domans are excluded from the VPN tunnel.
+By default these ipsets are empty and therefore no domains are excluded from the VPN tunnel.

 When a DNS request is performed from an AppVM the ProxyVM will force redirect